Toshimaen Station

 Toshimaen Station (豊島園駅, Toshimaen-eki) is a railway station in Nerima, Tokyo, Japan, operated by the private railway operator Seibu Railway and the Tokyo subway operator Toei Subway.
+It is located next to the former site of Toshimaen amusement park and the current Warner Bros.
+Studio Tour Tokyo – The Making of Harry Potter.

 Lines

 Toshimaen Station is served by the Seibu Toshima Line and the Toei Ōedo Line.

 Platforms

 Seibu Toshima Line

 The Seibu station consists of an island platform serving two terminating tracks.
 An additional disembarking platform originally existed opposite platform 2.

 Toei Ōedo Line

 The Toei station has an island platform serving two tracks.

 History

 The Seibu station opened on 15 October 1927, originally named Toshima Station (豊島駅).
 It was renamed Toshimaen on 1 March 1933.
 The Toei station opened on 10 December 1991.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Toshimaen Station becoming "SI39".

 Passenger statistics

 In fiscal 2013, the Seibu station was the 60th busiest on the Seibu network with an average of 13,583 passengers daily.

 The passenger figures for the Seibu station in previous years are as shown below.